yuelianggongzi/Adversarial-Deepfakes-Detection/README.md

 dfdc-fake-keyframes-phase
 Link：https://pan.baidu.com/s/1FpxETpC-WemhAAhrUqer7w
 Access code：ugt1

-If you have any question on get it, please contact lishaomei_may@126.com.
+If you have any question about this dataset or code it, please contact lishaomei_may@126.com.